Just Seven KM

 My grandparents lived seven kilometers from our home in the soum.
 There was no paved road — only dirt.
 But those seven kilometers marked a crossing.
 On one side was soum life: schedules, responsibility.
 On the other was the countryside: quiet labor, animals breathing, and time that moved more slowly.
 Each trip changed something inside me.
 By the time we arrived, the world had already softened.

-My grandparents lived in a ger, set open to the land.
-Life there was simple and exact.
+My grandparents lived in a ger, open to the land.
+Life there was simple and steady.
 Milk warmed on the stove.
-Animals were tended without hurry.
-The horse is waiting for its owner for duty.
+Animals were cared for without hurry.
+The horses were always part of the day’s work.
 Silence was not empty — it was shared.
 My grandfather greeted me by gently pressing his few long gray beard to my forehead.
 It was an ordinary gesture to him, but it stayed with me.
 It meant: you are here, you belong.

 As children, we learned by watching and by doing.
 We followed calves, waited for herds to return, and helped with daily work.
 No one explained these moments.
 They were not lessons — they were life.